Preserve your DVD Movies at Blazing Fast Speeds!

 Clicking on this symbol will open up a program called, “Rio”.
 This program will allow you to burn a copy of your DVD if your original has become damaged.
 The burned copy will probably be in ISO format, so you will not be able to pop it into a DVD player.

 Note: The ISO storage and Video_TS storage copy your movies, which are about 7.33 GB.
 Your “normal” DVDs that you use for other types of storage are about 4.7 GB.
 In order to store 7.33 GB, you have to use a “double-layer DVD” burner.
-This type of burner costs about the same as it’s smaller cousin, but the DVDs themselves are about twice the price.
+This type of burner costs about the same as its smaller cousin, but the DVDs themselves are about twice the price.

 COPY DVD TO VIDEO_TS

 This type of backup is an exact copy of your original DVD with all of the smaller files.
 The finished copy should be capable of burning to a double-layer DVD and viewing on a DVD player.
-The time for these seemed to be between 11 minutes and 16 minutes.
-This produces a file that looks like Fig. 4.
+The total time for these seemed to be between 11 minutes and 16 minutes.
+It produces a file that looks like Fig. 4.

 COPY TITLE TO BACKUP

 The last two backup modes are under this title.
 Both versions under this heading are for storing favorite scenes, as far as I can tell.
 These two modes are also viewable on your computer.
 I do know, however, that you can put these files into a thumb drive, take it to another computer and play that thumb drive on it.
 This MODE needs some detail for the explanation.
 Let’s look at Figure 5.
-When you move to “DVD Title Backup”at the top, the DVD lays out “Titles” and “Chapters” .
+When you move to “DVD Title Backup” at the top, the DVD lays out “Titles” and “Chapters”.
 There can be 1 to several Chapters in each Title.
 You now have the option of “Copy to a Single MPEG2 File” or “Copy DVD Chapter”

 COPY TO SINGLE MPEG2 FILE

 This version of Copy Title to Backup will copy a single Title to a file.
 For a Title that had about 9 chapters, it took 12 minutes.
-Fig. 5 shows what this setup looks like.
+Figure 5 shows what this setup looks like.

 COPY DVD CHAPTER

 For instance, take the Enterprise TV DVDs.
-Each Chapter is 5 minutes X 8 = full hour episode.
+Each chapter is 5 minutes X 8 = full hour episode.
 Now multiply that X 4 for 4 shows and you have 160 minutes, not counting the launch program footage.
 Now let’s take an average of 260 Mb per segment X 8 segments X 4 episodes = 8.32 GB, a full double-layer DVD.
 To watch one hour show of the Enterprise series, you would have to call up all 8 of the files and start them.
 You could save your DVDs this way, but watching even a 1 one hour show would be a labor-of-love, not entertainment.
 Fig. 6 shows some Titles and Chapters being set up to be copied.

 Let me be a little picky here.
 When I have a need to store something, I choose a place for that type of data and put it in that location.
 That’s a good way to locate it later.
 In the program’s recording front page, there is have a window called, “Target Destination”.
 By working with this window, you can direct your DVD recording to the desired location.
 In programs like Print Shop Pro, that location is there when you use the program to store the next time.
 I know that is sometimes not where you want it to go, but mostly it is helpful.
 The “Target Destination” window in DVD Clone Ultimate doesn’t remember where you last stored your recording and selects the logical destination, somewhere in the C drive.
-It’s just a little irritating to have to set that location every time, because when you record your DVDs, you will probably store a few at a time in a location other than what the program selects initially.
+It’s just a little irritating to have to set that location every time because when you record your DVDs, you will probably store a few at a time in a location other than what the program selects initially.

 You may not be able to back up your favorite DVDs because of encryption data.
 There are four types of encryption that the program handles and they come up already checked just below the Destination or Target Location.
-This is an explanation of them, so that you understand what is happening.
+This is an explanation of them so that you understand what is happening.
 You can see these functions in Fig. 1.

 Region Code – DVDs can only be played in certain regions of the world.